 Amendments to the bylaws may be proposed at any regular meeting of the Commission by a majority vote of the voting members present, provided previous notice of the nature of any proposed amendment shall have been given at least one regular meeting before the action thereon shall be taken.
 Proposed bylaw amendments shall be presented to the Board of Supervisors at their next scheduled meeting following the Commission meeting.
 The Board of Supervisors must approve any changes to the bylaws with a majority vote.
 The bylaws shall be automatically amended by any future ordinances passed by the County dealing with matters relating to or applicable to the Parks and Recreation Commission.

+Adopted by the Mathews County Board of Supervisors on January 24, 2023

+"S:\Administration\Boards and Commissions\Parks and Rec\2023 Information\Parks and Rec Bylaws .docx"